abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction.rst

 ..  only:: draft

     This chapter is divided in three parts.
-First, we introduce Constraint Programming and its working by looking at a real solving process done by our CP solver.
+First, we introduce Constraint Programming by looking at a real solving process done by our CP solver.
 Along the way, we will try to define Constraint Programming and show some practical problems where CP stands out.
 A little bit of theory will lay the foundations for the whole manual.
     Second, we introduce a simple strategy (the *three-stage method*) that can help you when confronted with a problem to solve.
 You will see this method applied again and again in this manual.
 Another recurrent idea in this manual is to be aware of tradeoffs.
-It is so important (and the key to successful optimization) that we devote a whole section to this subject.
+This idea is the key to successful optimization and well worth a whole section.
     Finally, we outline the general principles of the library and tell you where to find what in this manual.

 ..  rubric:: Prerequisites: